The shift: from “best charities to donate to” to “ask the AI”

 The bottom line: If you operate a nonprofit, charity, foundation, or fundraising organization that depends on donor discovery — and in 2026, that’s everyone — you need to know what AI is saying about you.
 Not next fiscal year.
 Now.

 Sources: Giving USA 2024 Annual Report on Philanthropy (Giving USA Foundation / Indiana University Lilly Family School of Philanthropy); Blackbaud Institute Charitable Giving Report (2024); Association of Fundraising Professionals (AFP) Fundraising Effectiveness Project (2024, 2025); NonProfit Times salary survey and sector analysis (2024, 2025); Fidelity Charitable 2024 Giving Report; National Council of Nonprofits sector data (2024); National Center for Charitable Statistics / IRS Business Master File (2024); National Philanthropic Trust DAF report (2024); Edelman Trust Barometer (2024); Independent Sector Health of the Sector (2024); M+R Benchmarks (2024); Charities Aid Foundation World Giving Index (2024); Council on Foundations community foundation data (2024); Tax Policy Center donor deduction analysis (2024); Gartner search prediction (Feb 2024); Pew Research Center AI adoption survey (2024); Princeton/Georgia Tech GEO study (Aggarwal et al., 2023); SimilarWeb traffic estimates (2024).
-AI mention rates based on Metricus internal testing across ChatGPT, Perplexity, Gemini, Claude, and Grok (2026).
-Learn more about how we measure AI visibility.
+AI recommendation data based on Metricus internal testing across major AI platforms (2026).

 Related reading